Ester Helenius

 Ester Emmy Maria Helenius (16 May 1875 – 12 October 1955) was a Finnish artist known for the vibrant use of color in her paintings.
 This vibrancy was so notable that art historian Tutta Palin described her as a "worshipper of ecstasy."
 While mainly a painter, Helenius was also trained in printmaking.

-Background and work
+Life and career

 Helenius was an artist in residence at the famous Lallukka Artists’ Home in the Etu-Töölö district of Helsinki.
 Her art from this period was on display in 2020–2021 at the Helsinki Art Museum in the exhibition Lallukka – Life in the Home of Artists, alongside other well-known Finnish visual artists of the mid 20th century.
 Helenius' work has gained posthumous notoriety after being written on by Finnish art historian Tutta Palin in the book Ester Helenius: Värihurmion palvoja, a popular reference for tracing the evolution of Helenius' work.
 Her sales records have been donated to the Hämeenlinna Art Museum as part of her legacy.